-R1, L2, Down, L1, R1
+RI, L2, Down, LI, RI

-Use a console or hidden menu to change or view the game state for the sake of testing
+Use a console or hidden menu to change or view the game state for the sake of testing (Default console commands are not allowed!)

 Simply having a console is not enough (if you're using Unity, Unreal, or something similar that already has a console, you'll still have to do work to get this achievement).
 You must show custom functionality in the console that is specific to your game (again, turning off collision because your engine exposes that does not count, show us your code!).
-Have a cheat code to jump to different levels, have a code to give the player a pickup, or have a cheat to allow super jumps would all be great examples.
+Have a cheat code to jump to different levels or time of day, have a code to give the player a pickup, or have a cheat to allow super jumps would all be great examples.
 You can also use this console or hidden menu system to jump to specific things you want to show the judges.